tasket/wyng-util-qubes/README.md

 ### Python API

 `wyng-util-qubes` may also be imported as a module in Python.
-Its recommended to copy or link it to a Python library path with the util using module naming conventions, like so:
+Its recommended to copy or link it to a Python library path with the util using module naming conventions.
+If `wyng-util-qubes` is already installed as recommended then it can be added as a CPython module like so:
 ```
-sudo cp -a src/wyng /usr/lib64/python3.11/site-packages
-sudo cp -a src/wyng-util-qubes /usr/lib64/python3.11/site-packages/wyng_util_qubes.py
+sudo ln -s /usr/local/bin/wyng-util-qubes /usr/lib64/python3.11/site-packages/wyng_util_qubes.py
 ```

 See [issue #37](https://github.com/tasket/wyng-util-qubes/issues/37) for details on module usage.